Divorce and/or Separation Emotionally Focused Couples Therapy (EFT)

-If you are looking for a counsellor or psychologist who offers family counselling to address your parenting issues, you may want to search the directory to find a professional whose approach will suit you best.
+If you are looking for a counsellor or psychologist who addresses divorce issues you may want to search the directory to find a professional whose approach will suit you best.

 The child-centered therapy, or child-centered play therapy (CCPT) model offers a non-judgmental and emotionally supportive therapeutic atmosphere.
 However, it has clear boundaries to ensure psychological safety in which the child can practice behavioural and emotional self-regulation.